top of page

 The Heroic & Softer sides

 On another occasion, he displayed his compassionate and selfless nature.
-While taking a ferry to cross the Gorui, he saw an aged woman standing by the side of a huge bundle of grass.
+While taking a ferry to cross the Gorui, he saw an aged woman standing by the side of a massive bundle of grass.
 Despite her repeated requests to everybody to help her by putting the load on her head, nobody was paying any heed.
-Jatindra not only stepped forward to help her, but also, finding the burden too heavy for an old person, took it on his head and accompanied the woman to her hut, thus saving her much pain and fatigue.
+Jatindra not only stepped forward to help her but also, finding the burden too heavy for an old person, took it on his head and accompanied the woman to her hut, thus saving her much pain and fatigue.
 Knowing she was a Muslim, he, rising above the divisions of religion, pretending to be hungry – shared her platter of leftover rice, calling himself her deceased son.
 He returned every month to give her some money.

 bottom of page